 Cybersecurity Awareness Month – Week 4, Cybersecurity First

 Here at Sepio we like to stress the importance of Layer 1 visibility.
-But why is Layer 1 such a crucial element to your cybersecurity efforts?
+But why is Layer 1 in the OSI model such a crucial element to your cybersecurity efforts?
 Below are some facts about Layer 1 that will better explain its crucial role in protecting your organization.

 Looks Can Be Deceiving

 Traffic-based visibility solutions, such as NAC, IDS and IoT Network Security, lack Layer 1 visibility.
 Such blind spot allows unmanaged switches, passive taps, and out-of-band devices to fly under the radar while spoofing devices get recognized as legitimate devices.
 Layer 1 visibility provides a panacea to such security challenges by identifying all devices for what they truly are through their Physical Layer information.
-Asset management efforts are ineffective if you don’t know what assets you actually have.
+Asset management efforts are ineffective if you don’t have full asset visibility.
+It’s imperative to asset management to know which assets you actually have.

 When you can see everything, you can protect everything.

 See All Evil

 Cybercrime syndicates and state-sponsored actors are fully aware of the Layer 1 visibility challenge and focus their efforts on exploiting this blind spot.
 There is a range of attack tools available on the market that operate on Layer 1.
 In doing so, these tools, collectively known as Rogue Devices, evade detection, allowing bad actors to covertly carry out their attacks, whether that be data theft, malware injection, or DDoS, to name a few.
 Without Layer 1 security, organizations can’t accurately determine what (or who) is operating within their infrastructure, which is a major security risk.

 If it sounds like a cat, feels like a cat, and meows like a cat, it still might be a Raspberry Pi spoofing a legitimate cat.